RyanBuehler/PhoenixEngine/README.md

 # Phoenix Engine - *Ryan Buehler's Independent Rendering Engine*

 The Phoenix Engine is a humble rendering engine and wrapper utilized by Ryan Buehler as a professional development project to explore, learn, experiment and present as code example to interested parties.
+It is a Work In Progress and will be continuously evolving.

 ## Currently Implemented Features
 - [X] Texture Loading/Mapping